Dragonmystic707/exalted-reincarnated/docs/System.md

 ### Groups

-Social actions against groups of people, rather than individuals, suffer from the lack of intimacy–in addition to the natural logistical issues.
+Social actions against groups of people, rather than individuals, suffer from the lack of intimacy--in addition to the natural logistical issues.

 Characters in groups of magnitude of “Crowd” or larger gain Resolve according to their **Scale**. i.e. Crowd gains +2, Village +4, and City +6.

-A City is the largest Magnitude that a Social Action may naturally address–and that in itself requires logistics such as a scaled tower, or distributed writings.
+A City is the largest Magnitude that a Social Action may naturally address--and that in itself requires logistics such as a scaled tower, or distributed writings.

 ### Perform Task